anoma/nspec/docs/node_architecture/types/engine_family.juvix.md

 The `EngineFamily` type encapsulates the concept of engines within Anoma.
 As defined, it clears up that engines are essentially a collection of guarded state-transition functions.
-Our type for these families is parameterised by a type for their local states, a type for their engine-specific messages, a type for their mailboxes' state, a type for time handles, a type for action-label action, and a type for the precomputation.
+Our type for these families is parameterised by a type for their local states, a type for their mailboxes' state, a type for time handles, a type for action-label action, and a type for the precomputation.
+We usually refer to the type for the local states as `S`, for the mailboxes' state as `M`, for the time handles as `H`, for the action-label as `A`, for the precomputation as `L`, and for the external inputs as `X`.

 ```juvix
 type EngineFamily (S M H A L X : Type) := mkEngineFamily {